ShaneCurcuru/mutualaidarlington.org/_pages/chatsetup.md

 ## What Is COVID Resource Librarian?

-Briefly: volunteer librarians are taking their existing "ask a librarian" chat system and creating COVID-specific portals to integrate with local aid groups for free.
-As librarians, they're good at quickly finding relevant information online to help answer questions - and as librarians, they tend to be good at finding _vetted_ and _well-written_ information.
+Briefly: chat volunteers are taking an existing "ask a librarian" chat system and creating COVID-specific portals to integrate with local aid groups for free.
+As chat volunteesr, they're good at quickly finding relevant information online to help answer questions - and they tend to be good at finding _vetted_ and _well-written_ information.
 They use the existing [commercial LibraryH3lp chat system](https://libraryh3lp.com/) to provide this service, which many libraries use for normal work.
+They are also working with existing professional librarians to get more volunteers to answer questions.

-Remember: these are librarians, not local volunteers.
+Remember: these are knowledgeable volunteers (some are librarians, some are not) somewhere in the US, not local volunteers.
 They can help direct people chatting to useful resources or information - including local information about your group - but they can't do needs matching or any direct volunteering locally.
 They can help funnel many questions to the right contact person in your group, which would help people more easily find where to go.

 ## How Does The Chat Work

 LibraryH3lp provides a [simple chat interface](https://libraryh3lp.com/features) with a free widget, used by many local libraries to provide online help on their websites.
 The widget is in an iframe and should work well on any normal browsers.
-There is queue management, so librarians can keep track of where questions are coming from and can use localized resources depending on the question.
-The librarians could either point people to a relevant CDC or scientific paper for general questions, or could point them directly to [Arlington Helps pods guide](https://www.arlingtonhelps.org/pods) if someone were asking about helping neighbors in town.
+There is queue management, so their chat volunteers can keep track of where questions are coming from and can use localized resources depending on the question.
+The chat volunteers could either point people to a relevant CDC or scientific paper for general questions, or could point them directly to [Arlington Helps pods guide](https://www.arlingtonhelps.org/pods) if someone were asking about helping neighbors in town.

 ### Staffed By Volunteers

+This service is run by chat volunteers around the US; in terms of scheduling (i.e. when they are available and timeliness of responses), they note:

+> We try to stay online as much as possible, but please bear with us if we are not online at all hours.
+We will do our best to reply to messages sent while we are offline within two hours, and by 10 am EST if sent after 10 pm EST. Our volunteers are currently located in the United States.

-This service is run by volunteer librarians around the US.
-They are only online certain hours, and there will likely be capacity limits or delays in getting answers sometimes.
-When no librarian is online, the chat widget will redriect questioners to send an email to the librarians, who will then answer when back online.
+When no chat volunteers are online, the chat widget will redriect questioners to send an email to the librarians, who will then answer when back online.
+Personally, I've chatted with them several times during the day Eastern time and always gotten quick and helpful answers.

-Key question for some groups will be what timezone expectations are supported versus the local aid population.

 ### Technology And Privacy